Hello Machine Bros!

 We paint the hair with a brush and the base of the bust we will do with a silver spray can because it is a completely homogeneous surface.

-The hair, as well as the skin, must be painted with great care and preserving the details.
+The hair, as well as the skin, must be painted with great care and preserve the details.

 In the video, you can see how the artist gives small highlights to the hair with a lighter brown that gives it a quite real appearance.